ASSAGROUP/ara/README.md

 # Bhojpur Ara - Automated Resource Assembly
-The Bhojpur Ara is a software-as-a-service product used for automated resource assembly within the Bhojpur.NET Platform ecosystem.
+The Bhojpur Ara is a service product used for automated resource assembly within the Bhojpur.NET Platform ecosystem.
 It assembles platform aware custom applications and/or services.
 It is a rather experimental Docker/OCI image builder.
 Its goal is to build independent layers where a change to one layer does *not* invalidate the ones sitting "above" it.

 ## How does it work?
 The Bhojpur Ara software has three main capabilities.